Ada-Developers-Academy/core-capstone/overview/overview.md

 You will be assigned to a small group with a similar tech stack.

 You will receive your group assignment on Monday, July 26th.
-- Each group will also have an assigned instructor who will provide support as project manager.
+- Each group will also have an assigned instructor who will provide support as project manager (PM).
-- Your PM will set group expectations, facilitate 1:1s, daily standups and weekly demos.
+- Your PM will set group expectations, host weekly 1:1s, and weekly demos.
+- Daily standups are also an important part of the day-to-day in tech!
+They ensure structure, community, and consistent communication within the group.
+  - Your PM will facilitate and model daily standups during Week 1 of capstones.
+These standups will start on Tuesday, July 27th.
+  - After Week 1, students are expected to take turns hosting, facilitating, taking notes, and sending notes to your PM at the end of every standup.
+  - Instructors will attend standups once/week for demos.

 ### Step 6: Work Time